Emir-Acikgoz-50/datascience/portfolio/predictive_analysis/multivariate_lineair_regression.md

 <h2>Evaluation</h2>

 For the evaluation i used the test set, to get a final unbiased evaluation.
 Just like with the validation data, i used the same  metrics as before to evaluate the model's performance on the test set.
-The results are as follows
+The results are as follows.

 ![test pred](https://github.com/Rikku77/datascience/blob/master/portfolio/predictive_analysis/images/prediction_test.png)